Mephiro/ARTSystem/README.md

 # ATCProgram
-Autonom Tracking and Capturing Program for NOAA satellites
+Autonomous Tracking and Capturing Program for NOAA satellites

 ## Disclamer